-At a different inspection in Plympton, we investigated a pressure dosing system.
-Those systems have narrow one-and-a-half inch pipes with small holes drilled into them rather than the four-inch pipes in most systems.
+At a recent inspection in Plympton, we were investigating a pressure dosing system.
+Those systems have narrow one and a half inch pipes with small holes drilled into them rather than the four inch pipes in most systems.
 At the very end of that narrow pipe about fifty feet long, was a wipe, completely plugging the small hole.
-The wipe had traveled down a toilet, along the pipe into the tank, then into a pump chamber and from there, pressure-dosed into narrow leaching pipes and yet it was completely intact; not one tiny bit disintegrated!
+It was completely intact; not one tiny bit disintegrated.